 A family getaway to the Sorgues region: the gentle version (100% greenway + train)

-From Carpentras, the Via Venaissia takes you in complete tranquility to L'Isle-sur-la-Sorgue, on a pleasant greenway laid out on an old railway line.
+From Carpentras, the Via Venaissia drives you safely to L'Isle-sur-la-Sorgue, on a pleasant greenway laid out on a former railway line.

-The return to Avignon is by train, then the last few kilometers to Villeneuve-lez-Avignon are covered serenely on the cycle paths of the Chartreux loop.
+The return trip to Avignon is by train, then the last few kilometers to Villeneuve lez Avignon can be traveled peacefully on the cycle paths of the Chartreux loop.